 - Pay your annual fee

 - About 3 months before the annual fee becomes due you will receive a link to pay your dues by credit card.
-The annual dues are shown on the fee table.
+For the annual dues, click here: Fee Table

 - If payment is 45 days past due, CCPS will send an email warning that your certification is in jeopardy of being revoked.
 If payment is 90 days past due your certification is revoked.

 - Comply with the AIChE Code of Ethics.
 Click here: AIChE Code of Ethics

 - Obtain 48 Professional Development Hours (PDHs) within each rolling 3 year period.
 For the first two full years after your certification, you will need 16 PDHs (minimum) per year, then the rolling 3 year requirement starts in year 3.

 - Obtain 1 hour of ethics training per 3 year period (included in the 48 hours).

 - Maintain a minimum of 6 years of historical data, detailing your PDH credits.

 - You must keep your own records in the CCPSC PDH Continuing Education Workbook.
 Click here: PDH Workbook